Our Story

 Vineyard

-Some 12,000 years ago, our site stood above a vast lake triggered by the Missoula Floods.
+Some 12,000 years ago, this site stood above a vast lake triggered by the Missoula Floods.
 This colossal series submerged valley floors from western Montana all the way to the Pacific Ocean.
 The Dundee Hills and their coveted red soils were spared, set above the flood line.
 This iron-clad dirt, born from age-old lava flows and known for both its exceptional drainage and water retention, would help spawn an entire industry.

 The Coppola Family